hope1407/Portfolio/README.md

 # Portfolio
 This website is a developing a showcase of my work as a full stack web developer.
-You will find that the layout has a fully responsive design, with an attractive color scheme.
-As of now, three of my projects are displayed.
+You will find that the layout has a fully responsive design, an attractive color scheme, and displays five of my best projects.

 # Deployed Link
 https://hope1407.github.io/Portfolio/